Jemez Mountains: Modern communities

-Census-designated places within the Jemez Mountains include Jemez Springs and Jemez Pueblo.
+Census-designated places within the Jemez Mountains include Jemez Springs and Jemez Pueblo (referred to as Walatowa in Towa).
 Jemez Springs is a small town with a population of 198 according to the 2020 census.
-In the Jemez Pueblo, more than 90% of around 34,000 members speak the Towa language.
+In the Jemez Pueblo, more than 90% of around 3400 members speak the Towa language.
 Within this community, all decisions are made by the tribal government, which are heavily influenced by traditional connections to the Jemez land.
+Increases in wildfires and bark-beetle outbreaks in the most recent decade are likely related to extreme drought and high temperatures during this period.